shpati/Journalista/README.md

 -	Convertion from UTF-8 format to ANSI.
 This is useful for opening text files created by other programs in UTF-8 format.
 -	The color theme can be customized to better match the user preferences.
 -	The location of the entries folder can be freely selected by the user.
 PRO TIP: Consider selecting the 'entries' folder inside your cloud storage folder (if you use one) so that you can access the journal entries from any device.
+-	The program can be minimized to system tray.
+-	There is also a reminder functionality that is helpful with establishing journaling habits.
+It works only when the program is already loaded or minimized to tray.
 -	It's a free program (MIT license) so you can do whatever you want with the code.